-Mobile malware increased 75 percent in 2014 and further increases in malware are expected in 2015, particularly in mobile ransomware.
+Mobile malware increased 62% from 2019 to 2020.
 Updated operating systems and security software are critical in protecting against emerging threats.

 Enabling encryption on your smartphone is one of the best ways to safeguard information stored on the device, thwarting unauthorized access.

 Use a Passcode

 In case your phone ever does fall into the wrong hands, don’t make it easy for someone to access all of your important information!
 Enable strong password protection on your device and include a timeout requiring authentication after a period of inactivity.
 Secure the smartphone with a unique password — not the default one it came with.
 Don’t share your password with others.